-The Julian C. Madison Building LLC, WSU STEM Innovation Learning Center, TechTown and the Midwest I-Corps are pleased to announce STEEP: Supporting the Climb – A business incubator program for Black- and African-American women entrepreneurs in STEM, science, tech, and beyond as they aspire to increased growth, measurable sustainability, and capital investment in their businesses.
+The Julian C. Madison Building LLC, WSU STEM Innovation Learning Center, TechTown and the Midwest I-Corps are pleased to announce STEEP Detroit — a 10-month business incubator program for Black/African American women entrepreneurs in STEM, science, tech and beyond as they aspire to increased growth, measurable sustainability and capital investment in their businesses.

 Sign up for STEEP Detroit:

 - • April 26, 2021: Selected applicants and waitlist applicants will be notified

 - 04/30 – Deadline for applicants to accept and register

 - 05/07 – Deadline for waitlist applicants to accept and register

 STEEP Detroit recognizes that from energy and construction to hair care to app-enabled personalized herbal supplements to intuitive UI supports for business or community needs, Black/African American women are a necessary and underrepresented asset in science, tech and tech-enabled industries – and these businesses exist within our community, ready to move to the next level.

 STEEP Detroit supports early and mid-stage businesses with intensive training in customer discovery and refinement, business brand, traction and identity, personal brand and identity, and capital-ready and operations upgrade boot camp.
 STEEP Detroit also includes connections to powerful Black/African American female business role models and decision makers, community and network capacity building among participants, and access to powerful entrepreneur support tools and network that extend beyond program.